 Bretton Woods, NH 03575

 Set in the majestic White Mountains, the Omni Mount Washington is among New Hampshire’s most distinctive destinations.
+In fact, it’s probably the most famous hotel property in the Granite State.
 Opened in 1902 by Joseph Stickney, the grand hotel was rumored to be an inspiration for The Shining.
 Whether that’s true or not, witnesses say it’s haunted by Joseph’s wife Carolyn Stickney.
-During her lifetime, she stayed in room 314, also known as the Princess Room.
+What’s more, it’s attracted the attention of the stars of the Sci-Fi Channel’s Ghost Hunters.
+During her lifetime, Carolyn stayed in room 314, also known as the Princess Room.

 More Haunted Rooms At Omni Mount Washington